 - Public Domain Character: They're the Ancient Greek gods.

-- Sacrificial Lamb: They're horribly killed by the Snarl to show how powerful it is.
+- Sacrificial Lion: They're horribly killed by the Snarl to show how powerful it is.

 - The Worf Effect: Ares, their god of war, died in the first round of combat against the Snarl to prove how utterly pointless it is for the gods to fight the Snarl.
 Lord Shojo even speculates that their godly nature made them more susceptible to the Snarl's attack.
 Thor confirms that being a creation of four pantheons the Snarl can cut through any gods because of how divine magic works.